varniya07/opensource.guide/_articles/how-to-contribute.md

 ## What it means to contribute

-If you're a new open source contributor, the process can be intimidating.
+If you're a new open-source contributor, the process can be intimidating.
 How do you find the right project?
 What if you don't know how to code?
 What if something goes wrong?

 Not to worry!
-There are all sorts of ways to get involved with an open source project, and a few tips will help you get the most out of your experience.
+There are all sorts of ways to get involved with an open-source project, and a few tips will help you get the most out of your experience.

 ### You don't have to contribute code